jooohyunpark/micro-dimension/README.md

-### Micro Dimension
+# Micro Dimension

-Generative texture of the microscopic space lying behind our perception.
-As a potentially unlimited series, each composition is algorithmically determined and totally unique.
+A generative texture of the microscopic space beyond our perception.
+Each composition is algorithmically created and completely unique.